jessepav/lacygoill-wiki-backup/vim/vimL.md

             │     │ search() skip les matchs précédant le curseur.                              │ └─────┴─────────────────────────────────────────────────────────────────────────────┘

                                      NOTE:

             Always use the `W` flag when you use `search()` in a while loop.
             Otherwise, you may end up in an infinite loop.

-                                               FIXME:

-            Du coup à quoi sert 'z' ?
-            Update:
+                                     NOTE:

+            What's the use of 'z'?
+            It seems that if we omit it, Vim does the same thing:

 >                   When the 'z' flag is not given, searching always starts in
 >                   column zero **and then matches before the cursor are skipped**.

-            If the before the cursor are skipped, then why bother searching from column zero.
+            If  the matches  before  the  cursor are  skipped,  then why  bother searching from column zero?

+           Answer: The purpose of 'z' is probably to increase performance.
+           Even if searching from column 0, then ignoring the matches before the cursor, gives the same result as  searching from the cursor, it costs more time.

                                      NOTE:

             Une commande Ex exécutée depuis le mode visuel nous fait toujours quitter ce dernier.
             On ne peut donc pas directement invoquer `search()` pour étendre la sélection jusqu'à